 YFC reaches young people everywhere, working together with the local church and other like-minded partners to raise up lifelong followers of Jesus who lead by their godliness in lifestyle, devotion to prayer and the Word of God, passion for sharing the love of Christ and commitment to social involvement. (www.kalamazooyfc.org)

 In 2006 several Kalamazoo area pastors were moved by the overwhelming need associated with global poverty and AIDS.
-Together churches have raised almost $1 million for ministries in Kalamazoo, Uganda, and Kenya.
+Together churches have raised over $1.5 million for ministries in Kalamazoo, Uganda, and Kenya.
 Kalamazoo ministries include Urban Alliance and Tree of Life School.
 Bernard’s Vision Schools in Kenya and King Solomon’s Academy in Uganda are both schools for orphans (www.christfollowersforchange.org)

 In 2008 “Jesus Loves Kzoo” started out as a small Vanguard Street Ministry outreach event on the North side of Kalamazoo with volunteers from two local churches.
 Now is is a collaboration of many Kalamazoo churches and ministries.
 The mission of JLK is to Build Unity among Christ-following churches and ministries in the greater Kalamazoo area; to Build God’s Kingdom through acts of love and compassion done together as “The Church” in the name of Jesus Christ; to Engage The Church in community outreach which includes year-round street ministry efforts; and to Connect & Disciple those individuals reached through the ministry to discipleship opportunities.
 (JesusLovesKzoo.org)